 Head Coach - Jenn Henley

-Jenn Henley returns to the court for her eighth season as head coach for the Belles in 2013-14 with seven successful seasons behind her.
+Jenn Henley returns to the court for her ninth season as head coach for the Belles in 2014-15 with eight successful seasons behind her.

 In her first season as head coach, the Belles attained a 10-6 MIAA record, which represented the most conference victories since joining the league at that point.
 In her second season, Henley coached a Belles team that played their way to the MIAA semi-finals for a second consecutive year.